swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 This is the same structure that SwiftPM’s built-in subsystems currently use, and the intent is that, over time, at least some of those subsystems can be reimplemented as plugins.
 This information is also expected to be useful to all kinds of plugins.

 In addition to the new information, this proposal adds API for traversing the package graph, such as being able to access topologically sorted lists of target dependencies.
-This will make it more convenient for build tool plugins that need to, for example, generate command line arguments that include a search paths for each dependency target.
+This will make it more convenient for build tool plugins that, for example, need to generate command line arguments that include a search paths for each dependency target.

 ## Detailed Design